It is an essential procedure for critical care physicians and emergency physicians.

-It is important to mention that mechanical ventilation does not increase the risk of post-procedure complications.
+It is essential to mention that mechanical ventilation does not increase the risk of post-procedure complications.

 At the time of the procedure

-During the procedure, it is important to know that ultrasonography is associated with a lower risk of pneumothorax.
+It is essential to know that ultrasonography is associated with a lower risk of pneumothorax during the procedure.

 Finally, routine chest radiography is not justified because bedside ultrasound can identify pneumothorax.

-Complication rates for thoracentesis performed by experienced physicians depend on the condition of the patient, although they generally do not arise.
+Complication rates for thoracentesis performed by experienced physicians depend on the patient’s condition, although they generally do not arise.

-However, the data on complications that develop after thoracentesis performed by residents learning the procedure are significant.
+However, the data on complications that develop after thoracentesis performed by residents learning the procedure is significant.